microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 The following built-in assertion methods are provided:

-- `JsonSchema` - Validates an object against a JSON schema.
+- `HasField` - Asserts that the object must have the specified field.

-The following built-in helper methods are provided for working with `AssertResult`:
+- `HasFieldValue` - Asserts that the object must have the specified field and that field is not empty.

-- `Create` - Returns a result either pass or fail.
+- `JsonSchema` - Asserts that the object must validate successfully against a JSON schema.
-- `Pass` - Returns a pass result.
+- `NullOrEmpty` - Asserts that the object must not have the specified field or it must be empty.

-- `Fail` - Results a fail result.
+The `$Assert` variable can only be used within a rule definition block.

 For detailed information on the assertion helper see [about_PSRule_Assert](about_PSRule_Assert.md).